louislam/uptime-kuma/CONTRIBUTING.md

 #### ⚠ Low Priority - Harsh Mode

 Some pull requests are required to modifiy the core.
-To be honest, I do not want anyone to try to do that, because it would spend a lot of your time and my time.
+To be honest, I do not want anyone to try to do that, because it would spend a lot of your time.
 I will review your pull request harshly.
 Also you may need to write a lot of unit tests to ensure that there is no breaking change.

-- Touch large parts of code of any very important features of Uptime Kuma
+- Touch large parts of code of any very important features
+- Touch monitoring logic
 - Drop a table or drop a column for any reason
+- Touch the entry point of Docker or Node.js

 #### *️⃣ Low Priority